-We’ve all read the stats – 50% of all hiring decisions turn into hiring mistakes at some time in the first 12 months after hire.
+We’ve all heard the data – as many as 50% of all hiring decisions turn out to be hiring mistakes at some time in the first 12 months after hire.

 That’s not good news, but even more interesting is the data that shows that a high percentage of these hiring mistakes are not caused by shortcomings in a candidate’s skills or expertise, but about mismatches in everything else.
 Disconnects between how the employee performs at work and the expectations that their manager, their teammates and their organization have about their performance is the primary culprit behind most hiring mistakes.

 This blog addresses that issue, providing a short list of some changes you can make in your hiring process to avoid these disconnects.
 While we’ve tried to present these ideas as quick easy to dos, we recognize that several represent more foundational adjustments in how to think about the hiring process.
 Here’s our list…

 Make sure your pre- recruiting homework refreshes you on the CONTEXT in which the job will be done!

 As a third-party recruiting organization, we get 100s of requests each year for recruiting help.
 You might be surprised to learn how many times a hiring manager or an in house recruiter will give us a dusted off copy of a 10 year old job description assuming that’s all the homework needed.

 “Hold on Kimosabe – we’ve got more work to do if you want us to find someone who is the right fit for this job.”